 Following his acquittal on the state criminal charges, Mr. Mocek sued the individuals and agencies responsible for falsely arresting him.
 Mr. Mocek brought this civil lawsuit under 42 U.S. Code § 1983, the Civil Rights Act of 1871:

 Every person who, under color of any statute, ordinance, regulation, custom, or usage, of any State or Territory or the District of Columbia, subjects, or causes to be subjected, any citizen of the United States or other person within the jurisdiction thereof to the deprivation of any rights, privileges, or immunities secured by the Constitution and laws, shall be liable to the party injured in an action at law, suit in equity, or other proper proceeding for redress.

-The Civil Rights act of 1871 was enacted and used extensively dureing Reconstruction after the Civil War, and once again in the 1950s and 1960s before judges — almost a hundred years after the law was enacted — came up with the theory of qualified immunity.
+The Civil Rights act of 1871 was enacted and used extensively during Reconstruction after the Civil War, and again in the 1950s and 1960s in cases of racial discrimination, before judges — almost a hundred years after the law was enacted — came up with the theory of qualified immunity.

 The theory of qualified immunity was developed by judges to limit (and in effect, in many cases, to override) this longstanding provision of Federal civil rights law.